mastermueez/-Dust-Responsive-Proximity-Aware-Water-Sprinkler/README.md

 7. Lead acid battery
 8. 1 channel 5V relay

-While there are two sonars listed only has been used.
-Because either the other one was never properly connected to begin with or it somehow got disconnected while the project was being moved around.
-Debugging it would mean, opening up the entire project which has been glued using hot glue.
+While there are two sonars listed, only one has been used.
+Because either the other one somehow got disconnected while the project was being moved around.
+Debugging it would mean, opening up the entire project which is held in place via glue.

 The required LCD library can be found [here](https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads/).
 Version 1.3.5 has been used for the project